 Exposure to natural weathering in Florida, based on ISO 2810

 Testing of the panels takes place in Miami, in a south-facing location.
 The warm and humid climate of south Florida is ideal for real-time weathering tests.
 The duration of weathering will depend upon the system to be tested: 1 year for standard polyesters, 3-5 years for superdurables, and 10 years for fluoropolymers.

 Accelerated weathering based on EN ISO 11341

-It serves to differentiate the quality level with reference to the ‘standard’, ‘superdurable’ and ‘ultra-durable’ weathering specifications.
+It serves to differentiate the quality level with reference to the ‘standard’, ‘superdurable’ and ‘hyper-durable’ weathering specifications.
 Due to the testing duration, this test provides figures with very good comparability to those obtained from exposure to natural weathering in Florida.
 Testing duration: 300 hours.

 UV-B 313nm based on DIN 53384